 Facing my fears is the most liberating thing I have ever done.
 Sure, I thought it was impossible.
 But with enough determination, it can be done.
 Anxiety will always be there, but letting it control my life is no longer an option.
 Turning to substances is no longer an option.
 Letting past trauma rule my life is no longer an option.
 The only option I have given myself is to embrace life — every bit of it.
 This is the first time that I can say I love myself and my life.

 Are you or someone you love struggling with substance use disorder to cope with anxiety?
 The Recovery Village can help.
-With facilities throughout the country and specialized co-occuring disorder treatment, The recovery Village can identify the roots of addiction for lasting healing.
+With facilities throughout the country and specialized co-occurring disorder treatment, The recovery Village can identify the roots of addiction for lasting healing.
 Call today to learn more.